RasaHQ/rasa/docs/core/retrieval-actions.rst

     components of NLU.

 .. note::
-    ``/`` symbol is reserved as a delimiter to separate retrieval intents from a response identifier.
-Make sure not to use it as part of the name of your intents.
+    As shown in the above examples, ``/`` symbol is reserved as a delimiter to separate retrieval intents from response text identifier.
+Make sure not to use it in the name of your intents.

 Config File
 ^^^^^^^^^^^